tspayne87/blue-jay/BlueJay.Documentation/docs/guide/getting-started.md

 ```

 ## Setup
-After creating the MonoGame project in Visual Studios you should have a soltion that looks like the following:
+After creating the MonoGame project in Visual Studio you should have a solution that looks like the following:

 ![Solution Example](/Solution_Example.png)